 Another thing to consider when it comes to the flat roof is how much rainfall or snow you get in your region.
-Because, while a flat roof does have an imperceptible slant to prevent water pooling, too much water too quickly can become a hazard.
 Heavy snow also will need to be shoveled off to prevent strain on the roof.

 The skillion style roof has an angle so that one wall is taller than the other three.
 This slant can do wonders to make your shed look modern and chic, while adding more headspace inside.

 Skillion roof sheds can stand alone or they can be placed next to the wall of your house to look like an extension of your home.
 Some owners have even taken advantage of the sloped style to install a solar panel.

 The angle of the skillion roof makes it much easier to clear off debris, and there’s less of a chance of rain or snow accumulating on top.
 And, although this style is slightly more expensive than a flat roof, it’s still one of the cheaper roof options available.